docker/docs/datacenter/dtr/2.0/configure/config-security.md

 host, or your certificates do not have a global CA, you can configure your Docker daemon to run in "insecure" mode.
 This is done by adding an extra flag, `--insecure-registry host-ip|domain-name`, to your client Docker daemon startup flags.
-You'll need to restart the Docker daemon for the change to take effect.
+Restart the Docker daemon for the change to take effect.

 This flag means that the communications between your Docker client and the Trusted Registry server are still encrypted, but the client Docker daemon is not